West Wichita car crash leads to stabbings

-According to Sedgwick County Dispatch, at 7:11 p.m., officers received a call for an incident near the intersection of N. West St and W. Murdock St.
+According to Sedgwick County Dispatch, at 7:11 p.m., officers received a call for an incident near the intersection of North West Street and Murdock.

 Upon arrival, officers came across a car crash involving two cars.